 By Doug Gritzmacher

-Here at Z-Channel Films we have used aerial videography is a few of our productions.
-For the documentary feature film we produced for DirecTV, “Jobs for G.I.s,” we integrated aerial video of Los Angeles captured with a DJI Phantom 3.
+Here at Z-Channel Films we have used aerial videography is number of our productions.
+For the documentary feature film we produced for DirecTV, “G.I.
+Jobs,” we integrated aerial video of Los Angeles captured with a DJI Phantom 3.
 The response we have received for these shots has been overwhelming.
 There is no doubt there is a certain amount of a “cool” factor that comes with that video footage, but it provided us with valuable storytelling tool that helped us engage audiences and tell that story effectively.